It can also be an error from a bad sensor, but usually, it is a low tire that needs air.

 The tires and the driver door will have the correct air pressure the tires need, with most cars using 35 PSI.

-Often a low tire is obviously low or flat and need air or to be fixed.
+Often a low tire is obviously low or flat and needs air added or to be patched and fixed.

 Air can sometimes be added if the tire is only slightly low but a big leak will need the tire replaced with the spare.